Guided Meditation for Period Pain: Why It Works and Where to Start

 Yoga Nidra:

 A guided practice that systematically relaxes the body and nervous system.
-During menstruation especially, yoga nidra can reduce cramping, ease emotional intensity, and support rest.
-I offer a free live weekly Yoga Nidra sessions online: join my community on Instagram for invites to the weekly lives.
+During menstruation especially, yoga nidra can reduce cramping, ease emotional intensity, and support deep rest.
+Research supports its effectiveness for stress reduction and pain management — and it's one of the most powerful tools I use with clients.

 Womb Healing Meditation: